Medicare Advantage Plans in Wyoming

 Best for network freedom: Medicare Advantage PPOs

-- PPOs offer more choice of network providers for Medicare beneficiaries.
+- PPOs offer more choices of network providers for Medicare beneficiaries.

 - A PPO member doesn’t need a referral from a primary care physician to see a specialist.